openzipkin/brave/brave/RATIONALE.md

 direct integration with request types (such as HTTP request) vs routing through an intermediate (such as a map).
 Brave also considers propagation a separate api from the tracer.

+### Why does `Setter` not allow putting `null`?
+`Setter` cannot allow clearing values as it is not guaranteed to work.
+For example, you can't clear headers made with `URLConnection`, only replace or add to them.

+For this reason, when wrapping messages that are processed multiple times, such as in messaging, you must clear keys on your own.

+There is a problem when an abstraction hides follow-up requests, such as HTTP redirects or retries, as multiple requests will result in the same span.
+This implies invalid timing and a repeated upstream ID seen by potentially multiple servers!
+For this reason, always prefer sending headers (using `Setter`) at the lowest abstraction possible, and raise issues with frameworks that hide the ability to see follow-up requests.

+### Why does `Setter` not allow multiple values?
+First, the most common multi-map header is HTTP, `Setter` also works on messaging and RPC where multi-map fields are unusual.

+HTTP [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2.2) allows encoding of multiple fields with the same name, but this only applies to fields which define themselves as comma-separated.
+The `Setter` abstraction has no knowledge of if the request is an HTTP request, and even if it did, it wouldn't have knowledge of the format rules per field.
+That's the responsibility of the `Propagation` implementation.
+Hence, the `Injector`, which knows format rules, should do comma joining when valid.

+Some think that sending a header in comma-separated format, implies a receiver is allowed to split it into separate fields.
+This is not allowed by RFC 7230.
+Only formats known to be comma-separated are allowed to be joined as one value.
+The visa-versa is not true.
+For example, our [secondary sampling format](https://github.com/openzipkin-contrib/zipkin-secondary-sampling/blob/master/docs/design.md) is comma-separated, but it is not defined as being allowed to be encoded as multiple values.
+Any intermediate that randomly splits values of unknown formats, just on account of seeing a comma, is not following the RFC 7230 and therefore has a bug that should be fixed.

+### Why does `Getter` imply joining HTTP headers on comma?
+The `Getter` API only can return a single string, so that implies when multiple headers are received, an HTTP implementation should join them on comma before returning.

+HTTP [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2.2) allows encoding of multiple fields with the same name, but this only applies to fields which define themselves as comma-separated.
+If a header is not comma-separated, but was sent multiple times, that was an encoding mistake.

+One may raise the special case of `Set-Cookie` as a reason why we shouldn't imply joining on comma.
+This is not a request header, it is a response header.
+Hence, it isn't valid to discuss until such time, if ever, we handle responses.
+If we did, `Set-Cookie` is not defined as a trace context header, nor is it defined as baggage.
+Implementations could choose to special-case or blacklist this when implementing the `Getter` api, as `Getter` is only used for propagation fields.

+One may also think that we should join any delimited string with comma, but again HTTP only defines this for comma-separated lists with the Cookie special case.
+This means those using other delimiters should never expect to be able to send in multiple header fields.
+In practice, as trace propagation amplifies overhead, anything that starts discussing multiple header encoding is already questionable to apply.

+In practice, notably only [trace-context](https://w3c.github.io/trace-context/) chose to use comma-separated encoding even after it introduced parsing problems.
+They could have avoided this by simply not using a comma.

+For example, [X-Amzn-Trace-Id](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-request-tracing.html) uses semi-colon encoding, so implies no implementation toil for the same reasons mentioned above multiple times: only comma-separated HTTP header fields are allowed to be sent multiple times.

 ### Deprecation of Propagation K parameter